 One moment a hare, the next a crow, Beastboy was running solely on animal instinct as he camouflaged his pursuit from the monster while observing it closely, waiting for the moment to strike.

 Morphing in mid-air from a fox to an owl, he quickly sped ahead of the monster about a hundred feet, before transforming into a rabbit and landing softly in a clump of flowers, only his vivid green eyes visible.
 The trees were thinner here, allowing him to watch as the monster sprinted quickly towards him.
 Beastboy bided his time, waiting until the creature was only ten feet away before making his move.

 With a powerful push of his hind legs, Beastboy shot his small frame forward into the air.
 The monster had no time to react as the green rabbit quickly expanded into a 3 ton, 4 meter long rhinoceros, head lowered.

 The two collided explosively.

-Beastboy landed softly on his hands and feet, again in his original form, crouching low to ground with a snarl in the back of his throat.
+Beastboy landed softly on his hands and feet, again in his original form, crouching low to the ground with a snarl in the back of his throat.

 Again, however, the creature's body rippled like water and the gap in its torso closed over once again.
 Beastboy's eyed narrowed in anger at the unnatural sight, prompting him into action.
-The monster tensed as Beastboy charged towards him on all fours, and pulled back a fist as the changeling leapt towards him, morphing into a tiger just before he jumped.
+The monster tensed as Beastboy charged towards him on all fours, and pulled back a fist as the changeling leaped towards him, morphing into a tiger just before he jumped.
 The monster swung his arm around in a lethal haymaker catching the big cat directly in the chest.